About the Journal

 Questions regarding submission or site access should be sent to email@example.com.
 The ACG Case Reports Journal recommends that submitted manuscripts follow the general recommendations put forth by the ICMJE Uniform Requirements for Manuscripts.

 Manuscript files should be submitted as word processor files (Microsoft Word or similar).
 Figure files should be PPT or EPS.
-Image files should be TIF.
+Image files should be TIF or JPG.
 Please do not submit PDF files.
-Video files should be MP4 or MOV format, and be no more than 500 MB in size.
-Color is published free of charge and is encouraged for all relevant figures, images, and videos.
+Video files should be MP4 or MOV format, and be no more than 100 MB in size.
+Color is published free of charge.

 Manuscripts are accepted in English, and should follow the style of the American Medical Association (AMA) Manual of Style, 10th Edition.